-Representation matters.
-Representation onstage, backstage, in the Front of House and Box Office, in our administrative spaces, and in our mentorship and training programs matters.
 The future of theatre in Treaty 6 is equitable, diverse, inclusive, and accessible.
+Representation onstage, backstage, in the Front of House and Box Office, in our administrative spaces, and in our Volunteer, mentorship, and training programs matters.
 We believe representation within our organization will lead to greater equity, diversity, inclusivity, and accessibility in our community.

 As a theatre community, we have work to do to get there.
 The path forward requires commitment from cornerstone organizations like Fringe Theatre.

-We stand with our community.
-We will help build a cultural scene that includes and represents IBPoC, women, and nonbinary people.
+We stand with our community to help build a cultural scene that includes and represents IBPoC, women, and people within gender minority communities.
 We commit to the ongoing learning and unlearning, change, and community engagement necessary to achieve this goal.

 Fringe Theatre is a community hub for artistic activity in Edmonton.
-In a normal year (that is, in a year not affected by the hiring impacts of COVID-19), we are a community of more than 3,000 artists, arts workers, and arts supporters, and 800,000 patrons including:
+We are a community of more than 3,000 Artists, arts workers, and arts supporters including:

-- A year-round full-time administrative staff of 17;
+- A year-round full-time administrative Staff of around 20;

-- A home for more than 500 community arts events between the months of September and June;
+- A year-round home for more than 500 community arts events;

-- A home for more than 250 Fringe Festival performances; and
+- A platform for more than 200 Fringe Festival shows; and

 In support of our commitment toward more equitably reflecting our community in our organization, Fringe Theatre is: